Creating a New Message

 If you select this option, the application displays the messages in the dialog box.

-If you select this option, the application displays the messages in the progress dialog box.
+If you select this option, the application displays the messages in the Progress Dialog1 box.
+In the Progress Dialog1 box, the progress bar will incrementally progress in circle form ().

 If you select this option, the application displays the messages in snack bar format.
 In snack bar format, application displays the message with black background.